beingofexistence13/hack/readme.md

 ## 🎉 Acknowledgments

+HackIN
+Didnot zipped this folder away, cause this is very very important folder

 We would like to thank all contributors and users for their support.
 Your feedback and contributions make this project possible!